edgedb/easy-edgedb/chapter14/index.md

 }
 ```

 That's right, there is an `@` in there!
 EdgeDB uses `@` to represent link properties as they are structurally somewhat different from regular properties.
-We don't need to get into the internal details except for two things: link properties can only be `single`, and they must always be optional.
+We don't need to get into the internal details but there are two things to keep in mind about link properties: they can only be `single`, and must always be optional.

 And with those schema changes made, we can do a query on Count Dracula to see what his army looks like.
 Don't forget the `@` when doing queries too!